Psychiatric Medication Referral

 Tel: 03-3716-6624 Japanese version

-The Director of the Meguro Counseling Center, Dr. Douglas Berger, M.D., Ph.D., is an American physician and Board-Certified psychiatrist, and he and the other therapists at the Meguro Counseling Center have considerable experience and knowledge on the use of psychiatric medications (anti-depressants, anti-anxiety medications, etc.).
+The Director of the Meguro Counseling Center, Dr. Douglas Berger, M.D., Ph.D., is an American physician and Board-Certified psychiatrist, and he and the other therapists at the Meguro Counseling Center have considerable experience and knowledge on the use of psychiatric medications (anti-depressants, anti-anxiety medications, etc.) and how they can be integrated into the psychotherapy process.
 Medications may be recommended to persons who are having symptoms that suggest there is some stress, imbalance, or illness in their neurophysiologic functioning.
-Common symptoms include mood changes (panic, anxiety, depression), sleep disturbance, irritability, low energy, poor concentration, low appetite, racing thoughts, etc. Your therapist at the Meguro Counseling Center may recommend a specific medication regimen to you and refer you to a licensed Japanese physician who works closely with the Center who will confirm your need for medication and provide you with prescriptions as appropriate.
+Common symptoms include mood changes (panic, anxiety, depression), sleep disturbance, irritability, low energy, poor concentration, low appetite, racing thoughts, etc. Your therapist at the Meguro Counseling Center may recommend a specific medication regimen to you and send you to a licensed Japanese physician who works closely with the Center.
+This physician will confirm your need for medication and provide you with a prescription that they agree is appropriate for your needs.

 Medical and psychological care that is well coordinated usually leads to a smoother treatment process and more favorable outcomes, and the physicians and clinics who work closely with the Meguro Counseling Center will require a note from your therapist regarding your status each time you visit them in order to provide you with or continue your prescriptions for medications.
 Although your therapist can not predict the type of care you may receive if you decide to receive medications from a physician that is not the physician recommended to you by your therapist, you are free to seek medical care at the medical facility of your choice.

 This page will describe a number of cautions and issues related to taking psychiatric medications.
-If you take medications, you can also use the MediGuard web site to provide you with information on your medications, and alert you to side effects or drug interactions that may be associated with your medication regimen.
 Please note that this page is for information purposes only and is not an exhaustive essay on medications, their cautions, and side-effects.
 Also, medical information may change over time and this page may not be fully up to date on a particular topic.
+If you take medications, you can also use the WebMD drug interaction checker to provide you with information on your medications, and alert you to side effects or drug interactions that may be associated with your medication regimen.

 Medications on occasion can cause side effects, most are mild, but can be serious, even life-threatening in rare cases.
+Serious side effects can occur even when prescribed under a proper standard of medical care, i.e., it does not mean that the prescribing Dr. has made a mistake or is at fault in some way.
 If you decide to take medications, you need to make the final decision on taking medications after consulting with your prescribing physician on the risks and benefits of medication treatment.

 Cautions When Taking Psychiatric Medications (in alphabetical order):